JonKing93/pfdf/docs/api/raster/metadata.rst

             self.ensure_nodata(default)
             self.ensure_nodata(default, casting)

         Specifies the default NoData value to use if the metadata does not already have a NoData value.
 If the metadata object does not have a dtype, then the new object will also inherit the dtype of the NoData value.
 Otherwise, the NoData value is cast to the metadata's dtype.
-By default, requires safe casting, but see the "casting" option to select other casting rules.
+By default, requires safe casting, but use the "casting" option to select other casting rules.

     :Inputs:
         * **default** (*scalar*) -- The NoData value to use if the metadata does not already have a NoData value